varnish/Varnish-Book/varnish_book.rst

    *Stale objects* are those within the time period ``TTL`` and ``grace``.
    Objects within ``t_origin`` and  ``keep`` are used when applying conditions with the HTTP header field ``If-Modified-Since``.

+   The `VCL – vcl_backend_fetch`_ and
-   The `VCL – vcl_backend_fetch and vcl_backend_response`_ section explains how Varnish handles backend responses and how these duration attributes affect subsequent actions.
+   `VCL – vcl_backend_response`_ sections explain how Varnish handles backend responses and how these duration attributes affect subsequent actions.

 Getting Started
 ===============